GospelTrust/kairos-mc-509/content/_session/quiz-12.md

 ## Prompt

-Write out Kris Vallotton’s definition of humility in your own words.
+Write out [Kris Vallotton’s][The Supernatural Ways of Royalty] definition of humility in your own words.
 How does this compare to your previous definition?
 Have you revised your own after reading this?

+[The Supernatural Ways of Royalty]: https://read.amazon.com/?asin=B072TPGMCM

 ## Essay